ExpressionEngine/ExpressionEngine-User-Guide/source/development/module_tutorial.rst

         $this->EE->db->insert('actions', $data);

-**Note:** Because the action\_id field in the actions table is auto-incremented, do not specify it in the query.
+.. note:: Because the action\_id field in the actions table is
+    auto-incremented, do not specify it in the query.
 If you include an auto-increment field and leave it empty, it will cause a database error if MySQL is running in "strict mode".

 When the actions are entered into the exp\_actions database table, they are given a unique action\_id that the system will recognize and use to